 There are not very good statistics on average chiropractor student loans.
-Through my student loan consulting business, I’ve helped some chiropractors with stunningly high student debt relative to their income.
+Through my student loan consulting business, I’ve helped some chiropractors with stunningly high student loan debt relative to their income.
 That prompted me to start investigating to see what I could find, and the results are not good for the future of the profession.

-With such modest incomes, the average chiropractor has no hope of ever repaying their educational debt.
+With such modest incomes, the average chiropractor has no hope of ever repaying their student debt.
 Even if chiropractors start their own practice, it’s very difficult to make the necessary payments on chiropractic school loans and have a life at the same time.

 Additionally, most chiropractors work in the private sector.
-Hence, since student loan forgiveness for the private sector is considered taxable income at the end of a 20-25 year repayment period, I help walk clients through how much they need to save a month to cover their future tax liability.
+Hence, most aren’t eligible for Public Service Loan Forgiveness (PSLF).
+They can still receive forgiveness at the end of a 20-25-year income-driven repayment plan.
+But the student loan forgiveness from these federal programs could be considered taxable income.
+I help walk clients through how much they need to save a month to cover their future tax liability.